micmejia/bible-dump/NKJV/Malachi/Mal 3.md

 "But who can endure the day of His coming?
 And who can stand when He appears?
 For He _is_ like a refiner's fire And like launderers' soap.

 ###### 3
-He will sit as a refiner and a purifier of silver; He will purify the sons of Levi, And [^a]purge them as gold and silver, That they may offer to the Lord An offering in righteousness.
+He will sit as a refiner and a purifier of silver; He will purify the sons of Levi, And purge them as gold and silver, That they may offer to the Lord An offering in righteousness.

 ###### 4
-"Then the offering of Judah and Jerusalem Will be [^b]pleasant to the Lord, As in the days of old, As in former years.
+"Then the offering of Judah and Jerusalem Will be pleasant to the Lord, As in the days of old, As in former years.

 ###### 5
 And I will come near you for judgment; I will be a swift witness Against sorcerers, Against adulterers, Against perjurers, Against those who exploit wage earners and widows and orphans, And against those who turn away an alien-- Because they do not fear Me," Says the Lord of hosts.